daotl/acei/spec/acei/apps.md

 ### Updates

-The application may set the ConsensusParams during InitChain, and update them during EndBlock.
+The application may set the ConsensusParams during InitLedger, and update them during EndBlock.
 If the ConsensusParams is empty, it will be ignored.
 Each field that is not empty will be applied in full.
 For instance, if updating the Block.MaxBytes, applications must also set the other Block fields (like Block.MaxGas), even if they are unchanged, as they will otherwise cause the value to be updated to 0.

-#### InitChain
+#### InitLedger

-ResponseInitChain includes a ConsensusParams.
+ResponseInitLedger includes a ConsensusParams.
 If ConsensusParams is nil, Tendermint will use the params loaded in the genesis file.
 If ConsensusParams is not nil, Tendermint will use it.
-This way the application can determine the initial consensus params for the blockchain.
+This way the application can determine the initial consensus params for the distributed ledger.

 #### EndBlock